mahmoudaboueleneen/tomasulo/docs/report.md

          R2, R3

 -   If two instructions finish at the same time and want to write to the bus, we pick the one which came first.
 (FIFO)

+-   When issuing a BNEZ instruction in an Add/Sub station, we put the operand register (whose value we evaluate against 0), in Vj if it is not used by another instruction and in Qj if otherwise, and also we put the address of the referenced label in the A field of the station.

+-   As long as a BNEZ instruction is not done, we cannot fetch no more instructions, aka. a stall occurs (to avoid fetching the wrong instruction).

+-   No two stores or a load and a store referencing the same memory address can exist in the Buffers.
+One only must be issued to avoid any kind of memory related hazards.

+-   Multiple loads and stores can exist in the buffers at the same time as long as they are referencing different memory addresses, but only one load or store is allowed to execute in the memory at a time, no other loads or stores can execute concurrently.

+-   When it is time for picking which load of the Load buffers or store of the Store buffers to execute, we pick based on FIFO to ensure that no particular instruction is waiting for a long period, then the memory is marked as busy and other loads and stores must wait for it to finish.

+-   There are only one type of Adders and Multipliers supporting both integer and floating point instructions, recognizing them based on a control input.

 ### The Tomasulo Architecture